lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 }
 ```

-The `EngCtx`servers as a context holder for the main elements of the engine, the allocator, the engine constants (we will come back to this
+The `EngCtx` serves as a context holder for the main elements of the engine, the allocator, the engine constants (we will come back to this
 later on), and the main window.
 The `Engine` type needs to be instantiated through the `create` function which just loads the constants and
 creates the window.
 It provides a `cleanup` function which just frees the allocated resources.
 The `run` function is where the game loop is
 implemented.
 We basically control the elapsed time since the last loop block to check if enough seconds have passed to update the state.
 If
 so, we've calculated the elapsed time since the last update and invoke the `update` function from the `GameLogic` reference.
 We invoke the
 `input` from the `GameLogic` instance and the `render` function in each turn of the loop.
 Later on, we will be able to limit the frame rate
-using vsync, or leave it uncapped. bu now it will just run at full speed.
+using vsync, or leave it uncapped.
+By now it will just run at full speed.

-You may have noticed that we use a struct named `Constants`, which in this case establishes the updates per second.
-This is a struct which
+You may have noticed that we use a struct named `Constants`, which in this case establishes the updates per second (UPS).
+This is a struct
-reads a property file that will allow us to configure several parameters of the engine at runtime.
+which reads a property file that will allow us to configure several parameters of the engine at runtime.
 It is defined in the `com` module
 (named for common), which requires a new `mod.zig` file:

 ```zig